-How to use the Python split() function for string?
+How to use the Python split() method of string class?

 list object = str.split(separator, maxsplit)

-- str– a string that needs to be split.
+– a string that needs to be split.separator

-- maxsplit (Optional)– The maximum number of splits.
+(Optional)– The maximum number of splits.
 Each delimiter occurrence does a single split.
-By default, its value is -1, which means no limits on the splits, break the string wherever a delimiter is present.
-There will be a total
+By default, its value is -1, which means no limits on the splits, and breaks the string wherever a delimiter is present.
+There will be a totalmaxsplit

 + 1 element in the output list.

-Following is the basic example of a split, where the string splits against the default delimiters.
+Following is the basic example of a split, where no delimiter is passed.
+In this case, the string splits using a default delimiter(whitespace).

 str = "I want to learn python programming language.";